Background pattern

 • anxiety, depression, difficulty sleeping,

-• numbness, fainting (syncope), tremors,
+• decreased sensitivity, fainting (syncope), tremor,

 • ringing or noise in the ears,